Schobs/MediMarker/README.md

 As a researcher/developer, you can extend this framework to add your own models, loss functions, training schemes etc. by extending a few classes.
 The advantage of this is that there is a *lot* of code you don't have to write that is specific to landmark localization and you can concentrate on implementing the important stuff.

 I provide easy instructions with examples on exactly what you need to do.
 You can use this framework to evaluate your own models over many datasets in a controlled environment.
-So far, we have added PHD-Net, which is a completely different paradigm of landmark localization, but can be integrated seamlessly with this framework.
+So far, beyond U-Net we have also added PHD-Net, which is a completely different paradigm of landmark localization, but can be integrated seamlessly with this framework.